Bougiefever/BikeShareTutorial/tutorial-bikeshare-dataprep.md

     ![Image of the location of hdinsight.runconfig](media/tutorial-bikeshare-dataprep/hdinsightsubstitutedatasources.png)

+3. Click the Edit button to open the file in VSCode.

-3. Add the following lines at the end of the `hdinsight.runconfig` file and then select the disk icon to save the file.
+4. Add the following lines at the end of the `hdinsight.runconfig` file and then select the disk icon to save the file.

     ```yaml
     DataSourceSubstitutions: